Vulae/pkmc/README.md

 # [pkmc](https://github.com/Vulae/pkmc)

-Simple modular building blocks for Minecraft minigame-like servers.
+Simple modular building blocks for Minecraft Java Edition minigame-like servers.
 See [examples/basic](./examples/basic) for example server.

 > [!WARNING]
 > This project is in early development, expect ALOT of code to change.

 > [!IMPORTANT]
-> This will only ever support the latest Minecraft version (currently 1.21.5)
+> This will only ever support the latest Minecraft Java Edition release version (currently 1.21.5)

 This will **NOT** make anything use any async code (tokio/futures).
 This was originally built to be fully single-threaded, but that _may_ change in the future.